Skip to Content

 Marquette Tourist Park

-Marquette Tourist Park is a municipal campground with 110 campsites located a mile from Lake Superior.
+Marquette Tourist Park is a municipal campground with 110 campsites a mile from Lake Superior.
 This modern campground is well maintained by friendly staff and a caring manager.
 I can’t say enough about how much pride they take in the park!

 The park also has a playground, picnic tables, a small lake with a beach, and a kid’s mountain bike course.